-To dispute a parking ticket/citation submit in a writing an explanation within five days to the Office of Student Development, located in the Cook Building.
-The Student Development Disciplinary Committee will meet within 7 days of receipt of the dispute and will contact you with a decision.
-Should you not agree with the decision of the Student Development Disciplinary Committee you then have the right to file an appeal with the College Appeals Committee.
+To dispute a parking ticket/citation submit in a writing within five days, an explanation to the Office of Student Development, located in the Gillis Gymnasium.
+Decisions will made within 7 days by the Associate Vice-President of Student Development.
+Should you not agree with the decision, then you have the right to file an appeal with the College Appeals Committee.